Speech to Text for Indian Languages

 Streaming-first architecture

-Every scheduled language plus English, handled by a single multilingual model with automatic detection.
+All 22 scheduled languages plus English.
+Unified multilingual model with automatic language detection.

-Speaker diarization, word-level timestamps, output format control, and automatic language detection.
+Speaker diarization, word-level timestamps, output format control, and automatic language detection built in.

 How Sarvam speech to text works